wel97459/FPGACosmacELF/README.md

 I'm also new to SpinalHDL myself, as of writing this.
 And at the time could not find a simple project to tinker with.
 So maybe it will be of use to you in learning SpinalHDL.

+Clone this project into your source folder of your FPGA project.
+And when SpinalHDL generates the Verilog file/s it will place them into the folder this is cloned into.